Packers barely beat Lions 23-20 to earn first-round bye

 DETROIT (AP)Aaron Rodgers was on the money when Green Bay needed him most, overcoming one of his worst games this season.

-Rodgers threw a short and accurate pass to Aaron Jones, whose 31-yard reception set up Mason Crosby’s 33-yard field goal as time expired to lift the Packers to a 23-20 win over the Detroit Lions that earned them a first-round bye.
+Rodgers threw a short and accurate pass to Aaron Jones, whose 31-yard reception set up Mason Crosby’s 33-yard field goal as time expired to lift the Packers to a 23-20 win over the Detroit Lions that earned them a No. 2 seed and a first-round bye.

 ”We’re going to be a tough team to deal with in the playoffs,” Rodgers said.